 Yes, arguing can make you live longer.
 Married couples who avoided arguments with one another died earlier than those who dealt with disagreements in real time and engaged in fair fights.

 While you may feel uncomfortable being confrontational at first, you need to do so, if only to improve your health.
 Stress is one of the nation’s worst health epidemics and keeping things bottled up only increases it; doing what you can to lower stress makes you a Health Hero.

 How to argue your way to good health

 - While arguing is good for you, it’s important to fight fair and not disrespect the person or their opinions or say hurtful things.

 - Practice makes perfect.
-Understand and learn with every disagreement.
+Understand and learn from every disagreement.
 You will learn the right way to effectively argue with your partner or spouse.
 Communicating your feelings improves both the relationship and conflict resolution in the future.

 - Part of engaging in a successful argument involves listening to what the other person has to say; remember it’s an argument, not a blame game.

-- Don’t be afraid to say you’re sorry, apologies go a long way in an argument and being sorry doesn’t always mean you’re wrong.
+- Don’t be afraid to say you’re sorry, apologies go a long way in an argument, and being sorry doesn’t always mean you’re wrong.

 Sign Up to join our growing Health Hero community and have the latest health and wellness research and topics delivered to your inbox.
 For daily updates, live chats, inspiration, community, and more, follow us on Facebook.
 When you refuse to talk about what another person has done that’s bothered you, resentments are likely to form as well as a host of other negative emotions.
 You start to feel anger and frustration, neither of which are good for your health.